Mind the Labels: Describing Relations in Knowledge Graphs With Pretrained Models: Results

 \subsection{Error Analysis Results}

 Results are summarized in Figure \ref{fig:manual}; complete results are presented in Appendix \ref{app:manual}.
-Table~\ref{tab:cat} shows examples of model outputs for each error type; more examples are given in Appendix~\ref{app:examples}.
+Examples of model outputs for each error type are shown in Table~\ref{tab:cat}; more examples are given in Appendix~\ref{app:examples}.

-The \BARTk{} and \BARTw{} models use expressions which are too literal (\textsc{Lit}) in 23 and 29 cases, respectively, while the \BARTr{} and \textit{desc-cat} models do the same only in 11 cases (five out of which are marked as \textsc{Lbl}, i.e., with an unclear label).
-This suggests that the variability of our dataset helps the models to apply more natural expressions, especially if the relation is understandable from its label.
+The \BARTk{} and \BARTw{} models use expressions that are too literal (\textsc{Lit}) in 23 and 29 cases, respectively, while the \BARTr{} and \textit{desc-cat} models do the same only in 11 cases (5 out of which are marked as \textsc{Lbl}, i.e., with an unclear label).
+This suggests that the variability of our dataset helps models to apply more natural expressions, especially if the relation is understandable from its label.

 There is a near-constant portion of examples where the models make a semantic error (\textsc{Sem}) \textit{and} the input is marked as needing an extra description (\textsc{Lbl}).
 The models also make relatively many semantic errors on their own, most prominently in the case of the \textit{fewshot-100} and the \textit{mask-all} models.
-The \textit{mask-all} model made a semantic error in 78 cases, suggesting that guessing the relation just from the entities is difficult (although still possible in 22 cases).
+The \textit{mask-all} model made a semantic error in 78 cases, suggesting that guessing the exact relation just from the entities is difficult (although still possible in 22 cases).
 Morevover, the outcomes from this model are fluent (only 4 \textsc{Lex} errors), making it hard to detect faulty cases.